ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 3. The time taken for C=1.0 is formidable, even for IID cases.
 So, one could consider 200 rounds for C=1.0, E=5, B=10 of non-IID, in order to complete in allowed timeline.

 ##### CNN/non-IID
-* R-98 means the number of round where test acc hit 98%, similar for R-XX
-* Test acc (f,max) means final value and max value

 Model |Method|Data  | Test acc (f,max) |R-98  |T Rnd |Time      | Machine | Frac | E | B | Lr     | Optim | Status
 ------|------|------| --------         |----- |----- |--------  |-------- | -----|---|---| -----  | ----- | ------
 CNN   |FedAVg|N-iid | 99.27%,99.38%    |416   |100   |1.4hrs    | A       | 0.0  |5  |10 | 0.04/o | SGD   | done